shakes76/PatternAnalysis-2023/recognition/README.md

 * See `requirements.yaml` for dependencies.

 ## Introduction:
-The aim of this project is to automatically produce segmentation masks of skin lesions using a deep convolutional neural network model based on the improved UNet[^1] implemented in PyTorch.
+The aim of this project is to automatically produce segmentation masks of skin lesions from the ISIC 2017 data set using a deep convolutional neural network model based on the improved UNet[^1] implemented in PyTorch.

 Example visualization: